Eurovision winner Nemo hits out at organisers over ‘unbelievable double standard’

 This year’s contest has been one of the most controversial in Eurovision history thanks to the involvement of Israel, which led to pro-Palestine demonstrations outside the arena, and the disqualification of Netherlands act Joost Klein hours before he was due to perform.

-Another detail that is being criticised is the fact that audience members were told they were not allowed to bring non-binary flags into the arena – something that Nemo criticised in a press conference after winning.
+The fact that audience members were told they were not allowed to bring non-binary flags into the arena brought criticism from Nemo in a press conference after winning.

-Nemo, who has become the contest’s first-ever non-binary winner, was asked by Eurovix reporter @vDanDesign about this matter, and Nemo branded it “unbelievable”.
+Nemo, who has become the contest’s first-ever non-binary winner, was asked by Eurovoix reporter Daniel Stridh about this matter, and the artist branded it “unbelievable”.

 “I had to smuggle my flag in because Eurovision said no, but I did it anyway, so I hope some people did that too,” they added.
 “But, I mean, come on, this is clearly a double standard.”